 Threat status:Victoria: rare (r)

 Stem almost totally subterranean, branched underground.
 Leaves forming an uneven open tuft, depressed-obtriangular, sometimes concave above, 2.3–7.0 mm wide, 1–2 mm thick, grey, glaucous.
 Inflorescence with flower-bearing part 45–65 cm long, 22–28 mm diam., 0.3–0.5 times as long as non-flowering axis which is 90–120 cm long and 10.0–17.5 mm diam.; bracts around flowers prominent, narrow-triangular.
 Sepals with apex acute, without an adaxial projection; petals hairy in distal portion, with a large adaxial projection.
 Flowers Oct.–Dec.

 DunT, EGL, Glep, GGr, LoM, OtP, VVP, WaP, Wim.
+Also SA.
 Scattered occurrences throughout south-western Victoria, with an isolated record near Cape Conran in the far east of the state.

 |Bioregion||Occurrence status||Establishment means|